This blog post explores the history behind the use of ‘chapel china’ in Welsh chapels by focusing on objects from the Cynon Valley Museum collection.

 ACVMS 1997.567 A teapot from the Nazareth Church, Aberdare.

 The Nazareth chapel was a Calvinistic Methodist church, a Christian group that now forms the Presbyterian Church of Wales.
 The Calvinistic Methodists were born out of the 18th century Welsh Methodist revival.
 Its beginnings can also be traced back to the efforts of Rev. Griffith Jones (1684 – 1761) the creator of circulating charity schools for the education of children.
-The curriculum consisted solely of the study of the Bible and also taught everyone Welsh.
-Subsequently, by the time he died it was estimated that 45% of the Welsh population had learnt to read and also acquired understanding of the Christian scriptures.
+The curriculum consisted solely in the study of the Bible and the Welsh language.
+Subsequently, by the time he died an estimated 45% of the Welsh population had learnt to read and also acquired an understanding of the Christian scriptures.
 Therefore, it is said that Jones created a generation of knowledgeable people who were open to Methodist ideas.

 However, this is not to be confused with the Nazareth Baptist Chapel built in Mountain Ash in 1840.
 Over time this chapel became too small, and despite expansion in 1853, a new chapel, the Rhos Welsh Baptist chapel, was built in 1861.
 Nazareth chapel became an English-speaking congregation and closed in 2002.

 The Nazareth Calvinistic Methodist chapel in Aberdare held services for over 100 years, until 1964 when it was amalgamated with Bethania Church, Aberdare.
-The Nazareth chapel building closed in 1965 and has since been converted for commercial use by builders’ merchant Jewsons.
+The Nazareth chapel building closed in 1965 and since then builder’s merchants Jewsons has converted it for commercial use.
 This teapot belonging to the chapel conjures many stories.
-It is difficult to determine the age of the object, however, this teapot could have featured in Nazareth chapel events and social gatherings throughout many decades.
+It is difficult to determine the age of the object, however this teapot could have featured in Nazareth chapel events and social gatherings throughout many decades.